MisterFlask/PhaserCardGame/src/gamecharacters/playerclasses/CardEffectsSummary.md

   - Block: 13
 - **Buffs/Modifiers**:
   - Painful (1 stack)
 - **Effect**: Apply 13 Block to target.
-On play, adds 1 Painful stack
+On play, adds 1 more Painful stack.

 ### Rares
 `Chain of Command`